zerkman/zzlib/README.md

 ```
 -- import the zzlib library
 zzlib = require("zzlib")

-...
+-- read input
+file = io.open("input.gz","rb")
+input = file:read("*a")
+file:close()

 if use_gzip then
-  -- unpack the gzip input data to the 'output' string
+  -- unpack the gzip input data from 'input' string to 'output' string
   output = zzlib.gunzip(input)
 else
-  -- unpack the zlib input data to the 'output' string
+  -- unpack the zlib input data from 'input' string to the 'output' string
   output = zzlib.inflate(input)
 end
 ```